 Somewhere in one of Joseph Campbell’s books referencing our individual life journeys, I came across his observation that in our communication with God we should be encouraged not to dialogue from the place of “Father, forgive me for I have sinned” but rather “Father, look at all the good I have done.”
 And though a protestant would not say ‘Father I have sinned’ to a priest as a Roman Catholic has been taught to do, as a Protestant I was also taught to come at my religion from the position of a sinner.
 I orient more quickly to ‘Father I have sinned’ than ‘Hey Father, look at the good I have done’.
-And when it comes to banishing my son from my home before he was 18, I find it almost impossible to accept the comfort some have offered by trying to reassure me that I am a good mother.
+And when it comes to banishing my son from my home before he was 18, “Father I have sinned.” comes far more easily to my lips than “Hey God, look at what a good mother I have been.”

 In the other, I play and replay the night we decided to deny Yasik further access to our home, in less civilized terms—kicked him out.
 We are standing at the window in his bedroom.
 He is outside in the dark with nothing but the clothes on his back.
 We tell him he can’t come in.
 There is some back and forth.
 In frustration he sits down on the front step.
 Inside, I slide to the floor, slumped and overwhelmed with tears while the back and forth continues between Yasik and Dave.

-We sat down with him after he returned from a juvenile pretrial treatment center stay to make clear that if he wanted to go forward with us as a family, we could not continue dealing with drugs and theft.
+After he returned from a juvenile pretrial treatment center stay, and only a couple of months before the above black night, we had sat down with Yasik in an awkward triangle in our cramped livingroom to make clear that if he wanted to go forward with us as a family, we could not continue dealing with drugs and theft.
 Return to school or get a job was a must.
-After a couple of incidents with theft and drugs and absence from school, we had decided that if he took any more money from either of us, he would have to go.
+Yet this final night did not come as a direct consequence of that family ultimatum disguised as a family discussion.
+After waffling over a couple of incidents with theft and drugs and absence from school, we had finally decided the night before that final night that if he took any more money from either of us, he would have to go.
 We barred him entrance that night because the story he told us about his plans for the evening turned out to be untrue and $3.00 was missing from my wallet.
-I have never carried much change in my wallet.
 We carried out the refusal to allow him in even as he pleaded he wanted at least a belt for his pants because we were uncertain whether we could handle him once he got in the house and we didn’t want him taking more of the stuff he had ready for a pawn shop.
 Yasik walked back into town that night to stay with a friend.
-I probably called in for a family day from work.
-In the morning we took our client to his day program, stopped at Macdonald’s to pick up some breakfast and went knocking on doors looking for Yasik to see if we could work something out.
+The next morning I probably called in for a family day from work.
+We took our client to his day program, stopped at Macdonald’s to pick up some breakfast and went knocking on doors looking for Yasik to see if we could work something out.
 When we found him, he resisted our overtures for help.
 We tried to step inside the apartment we found him in so that we could talk more privately.
 He called us rude for trying to step unasked inside the apartment of his friend.
 He refused the breakfast we offered.
 He has always had a strong sense of justice.
 We were the wrong doers and needed to be put in our place.
-We had tried to reconnect, felt somewhat justified, ate the breakfast and went back to our home and daily responsibilities.
+We, in turn, felt we had tried to reconnect, felt somewhat justified, ate the breakfast and went back to our home and daily responsibilities.
 He once made reference to our kicking him out for taking $3.00 dollars from my wallet, and I stopped him quickly by saying we found him the next morning and he refused to reconnect with us.
 He did not remember that, he said.
 Our kicking him out over $3.00 was also the story he told his probation officer.
 As we assured her, there was more to the story than some wallet change.

 Our son has not lived with us other than a few short term stays since that day when he was not yet 18.
 At first he couch-surfed, then lived for a few years in a homeless shelter and spent one winter in a tent city.
 But he remained angry and resistant to offers of help for many of the first half of these past eight years.

-There was nothing beautiful about that night.
-It was awful enough to still bring me to tears as I write.
-Does it trivialize the night to say it was the worst of my relatively serene and comfortable life?
-And what do I say to it?
+And what do I say?
 “Father I have sinned” or “Father, look at the good I have done”.
 I have not been able to let go of all the “what if”s and “maybe”s.
 I do try to work the mindfulness meditation idea that while we cannot control the thoughts that intrude, we can try to keep them at an observational arm’s length.
 And it’s true, most thoughts pass through even the most well-worn pathways in our brains in about 90 seconds.
 But are they resolved or just helplessly brushed aside?

-However, one of the first points made in the Coping Kit prepared and made available to the families of addicts by the association, From Grief to Action, www.fgta.ca is the following:
+One of the first points made in the Coping Kit prepared and made available to the families of addicts by the association, From Grief to Action, (www.fgta.ca), is the following:

 Don’t blame yourself.
 Guilt is not a useful emotion.